 Upload the organization’s most recently filed Form 990.

-Submit the Form 990 and the signed and dated (by paid preparer and the organization) Form 8879-EO, E-Signature Authorization form.
+Submit the entire Form 990, AND the signed and dated (by paid preparer and the organization) electronic filing form (8879-TE, Form 8879-EO, Form 8453-TE, or Form 8453-EO, whichever is applicable to your organization).
 By submitting this, you represent that the return was effectively filed with the IRS before the due date, or otherwise point out that it was filed delinquently.

-If the form is too large for the file byte size that is allowed, then scan in the signature page and Form 8879-EO, and email the whole document to awillis@vblf.org
+If the form is too large for the file byte size that is allowed, then scan in the electronic filing form, and email the Form 990 to awillis@vblf.org

-The Form 990 (including Form 8879) is a required document.
-An application without the Form 990 is an incomplete application.
-An incomplete Form 990 will result in the application being removed from review and will not be considered for funding.
+The Form 990 (including electronic filing form) is a required document.
+An application without this is an incomplete application.
+An incomplete submission will result in the application being removed from review and will not be considered for funding.
 Contact our office if you have any questions.

 Other Financial Documents